Literature / The Pillars of the Earth

 - Red Right Hand: Lady Regan has boils covering her face.

 - Replacement Goldfish: Aliena is freaked out noticing how William's young wife Elizabeth looks like her.

 - Riches to Rags: Happens to Aliena twice.
 She first goes from pampered noblewoman to being homeless.
-She then becomes a wealthy wool trader but looses everything in a fire.
+She then becomes a wealthy wool trader but looses everything in a fire thanks to William.
 Falling from a position of wealth and social prominence to needing financial support to survive.